Is uniform expressivity too restrictive? Towards efficient expressivity of graph neural networks: Statement of the contributions

 We say that the GNN expresses \emph{uniformly} $Q$ if $\mathcal{X}$ is the set of all graphs. \end{definition}

-The following result represent the state of the art regarding the expressivity of GC2 queries by GNN with activation function $\CReLU$.
+The following result states the best known upper-bound on the number of iterations and size of GNNs with activation function $\CReLU$ to express GC2 uniformly.

-\begin{theorem} \citep{barcelo2020logical,grohe2021logic} For every GC2 query $Q$ of size $d$, there is a GNN with activation function $\CReLU$, $d$ iterations and size at most $2d$ that express $Q$ over all graphs.
-Conversely, any (aggregation-combine) GNN expresses with activation function $\CReLU$ expressed a GC2 query. \end{theorem} \begin{remark} $\ell$ being the number of colors of the vertices in the input graphs, the family of GNNs with $\agg = \mathsf{sum}$, and $\comb(x,y)= \ReLU(Ax + By + C)$ (where $A \in \N^{\ell \times \ell}$, $B \in \N^{\ell \times \ell}$ and $C \in \N^{\ell}$) is sufficient to uniformly express all queries of GC2 uniformly.
-Furthermore, for each query $Q$ of depth $q$, there is a GNN of this type with at most $q$ iterations that expresses uniformly $Q$. \end{remark} \begin{remark}Theorem \ref{theorem1} admits the a partial converse for beyond AC-GNNs \cite{barcelo2020logical}: if a unary query is expressible by a GNN and also expressible in first-order logic, then it is expressible in GC2. \end{remark}
+\begin{theorem} \citep{barcelo2020logical,grohe2021logic} For every GC2 query $Q$ of depth $d$, there is a GNN with activation function $\CReLU$, $d$ iterations and size at most $4d$ that express $Q$ over all graphs.
+Conversely, any GNN with activation function $\CReLU$ expresses a GC2 query. \end{theorem} \begin{remark} We can further restrict the GNN in Theorem~\ref{theorem1} by requiring its combination functions to be of the form $\comb_t(x,y)= \CReLU(Ax + By + C)$ with $A \in \{-1, 0, 1\}^{d \times d}$, $B \in \{-1, 0, 1\}^{d \times d}$ and $C \in \mathbb{Z}^{d}$ independent of $t$. \end{remark} \begin{remark}Theorem \ref{theorem1} admits the a partial converse for beyond AC-GNNs \cite{barcelo2020logical}: if a unary query is expressible by a GNN and also expressible in first-order logic, then it is expressible in GC2. \end{remark}

 Until now, the question about uniform expressivity has been mainly open for other activation functions such as $\tanh$ and $\Sigmoid$.
 Our contributions is two-fold.
 On the one hand, we show that uniform expressivity is not possible.
-On the other hand, we show that, despite this impossibility, a form of almost-uniform expressivity is possible.
+On the other hand, we show that, despite this impossibility, a form of almost-uniform expressivity is achievable.

 We briefly overview these two contributions below, giving more details in Sections~\ref{sec:saturationoverview} and~\ref{sec:approximateexpressivity}.